TrendLearner: Early Prediction of Popularity Trends of User Generated Content: Our Approach

 \subsection{Putting It All Together}

-A key point that remains to be discussed is how to define the input parameters of the trend extraction approach, that is, the number of clusters $k$, as well as the parameters of TrendLearner, namely vectors $\bm{\theta}$ and $\bm{\gamma}$, $\gamma^{max}$, and the parameters of the adopted classifier.
+A key point that remains to be discussed is how to define the input parameters of the trend extraction approach, that is, the number of trends $k$, as well as the parameters of TrendLearner, namely vectors $\bm{\theta}$ and $\bm{\gamma}$, $\gamma^{max}$, and the parameters of the adopted classifier.

-We choose the number of clusters $k$ based primarily on the $\beta_{CV}$ clustering quality metric~\cite{Menasce2002}.
-Let the intracluster distance be the distance between a cluster member and its centroid, and the intercluster distance be the distance between different cluster centroids.
-The general purpose of clustering is to minimize the variance of the intracluster distances while maximizing the variance of the intercluster distances.
-The $\beta_{CV}$ is defined as the ratio of the coefficient of variation\footnote{The ratio of the standard deviation to the mean.} (CV) of intracluster distances to the CV of the intercluster distances.
+We choose the number of trends $k$ based primarily on the $\beta_{CV}$ quality metric~\citep{Menasce2002}.
+Let the intraclass distance be the distance between a time series and its centroid (the trend), and the interclass distance be the distance between different trends.
+The general purpose of the trend extraction is to minimize the variance of the intraclass distances while maximizing the variance of the interclass distances.
+The $\beta_{CV}$ is defined as the ratio of the coefficient of variation\footnote{The ratio of the standard deviation to the mean.} (CV) of intraclass distances to the CV of the interclass distances.
 The value of $\beta_{CV}$ should be computed for increasing values of $k$.
-The smallest $k$ after which the $\beta_{CV}$ remains roughly stable should be chosen~\cite{Menasce2002}, as a stable $\beta_{CV}$ indicates that new splits affect only marginally the variations of intra and intercluster distances, implying that a well formed cluster has been split.
+The smallest $k$ after which the $\beta_{CV}$ remains roughly stable should be chosen~\citep{Menasce2002}, as a stable $\beta_{CV}$ indicates that new splits affect only marginally the variations of intra and interclass distances, implying that a well formed trend has been split.

 Regarding the TrendLearner parameters, we here choose to constrain $\gamma^{max}$ with the maximum number of points in our time series (100 in our case, as discussed in Section \ref{sec:data}).
 As for vector parameters $\bm{\theta}$ and $\bm{\gamma}$, a traditional cross-validation in the training set to determine their optimal values would imply in a search over an exponential space of values.
 Moreover, note that it is fairly simple to achieve best classification results by setting $\bm{\theta}$ to all zeros and $\bm{\gamma}$ to large values, but this would lead to very late predictions (and possibly low remaining interest in the content after prediction).
 Instead, we suggest an alternative approach.
 Considering each class $i$ separately, we run a one-against-all classification for objects of $i$ in $D^{train}$ for values of $\gamma_i$ varying from 1 till $\gamma^{max}$.
 We select the smallest value of $\gamma_i$ for which the performance exceeds a minimum target (e.g., classification above random choice, meaning Micro-F1 greater than 0.5), and set $\theta_i$ to the average probability computed for all class $i$ objects for the selected $\gamma_i$.
 We repeat the same process for all classes.
 Depending on the required tradeoff between prediction accuracy and remaining fraction of views, different performance targets could be used.
 Finally, we use cross-validation in the training set to choose the parameter values for the extremely randomized trees classifier, as further discussed in Section \ref{sec:res}.